Samuel-Cavada/Azure-VM-Build-Linux/README.md

 - Strengthened skills in applying encryption using platform-managed keys to secure data at rest.
 - Learned to configure Network Security Groups (NSGs) and firewall rules to tightly control traffic flow.
 - Built a secure cloud environment capable of supporting cybersecurity tasks like vulnerability management and threat hunting.
-- Understood the importance of balancing remote access setup (RDP) with strict security controls to minimize exposure risks.
+- Understood the importance of balancing remote access setup (SSH) with strict security controls to minimize exposure risks.
 - Gained practical insight into how cloud infrastructure must be methodically planned, secured, and monitored for enterprise use.